<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 2. Identifying and Fixing the Root Cause

 Thoroughly investigate the underlying cause of the crisis and implement corrective actions.
-Rushing to a superficial solution, like Toyota initially blaming floor mats for their unintended acceleration issues, will backfire if the real problem isn't addressed.
-Chipotle's E. coli outbreak response included changing food safety protocols and ingredients to prevent future incidents.
+Rushing to a cause and solution, like Toyota identifying floor mats as their unintended acceleration culprit, may backfire if the real problem isn't addressed and becomes obvious later.
+Chipotle's E. coli outbreak response included changing food safety protocols and ingredients to prevent future incidents - which improved their public perception longer-term, and to this day.

 3. Communicating Proactively and Consistently

 Craft a clear, consistent message and deliver it through multiple channels.
 Apologize sincerely, express empathy for those affected, and outline the steps being taken to resolve the situation.
-Domino's Pizza's video apology from the president helped mitigate the damage from the infamous "booger" video incident.
+Domino's Pizza's video apology from the president helped mitigate the damage from the infamous "nostril condiment" video incident.

 4. Engaging Stakeholders and Rebuilding Customer Trust